Forex Trader: The Ultimate Guide For Beginners In 2021

 Technical or Fundamental Analysis based?

-A technical focused trader is someone who only uses price action and indicators to generate trading ideas.
+A technically focused trader is someone who only uses price action and indicators to generate trading ideas.

 Whereas a fundamental analysis focused trader generates their trading ideas by using the key economic data points to judge the strength of economies against one another.